fionix-software/minima/README.md

 - **Steps to reproduce (for report issue only)**: Clearly and chronologically (numbered list is recommended)
 - **Expectation (for report issue only)**: Explain how would you think it should behave / work.
 - **Platform info (for report issue only)**: Device full model (e.g. Google Pixel 4, Huawei Honor 8x, etc.).

-Currently Fionix only consist of one person.
-You can find him on twitter, [@NazebZurati](https://twitter.com/NazebZurati).
-If there are any concerns, please let him know.

 # Contribution